TURKS AND CAICOS ISLANDS

 and immunity from expulsion from the Islands.

-generally or any class of persons that are reasonably required—
+generally or any class of persons that are reasonably justifiable in a democratic society—

 that country or to undergo imprisonment in some other country in execution of the sentence of a court in respect of a criminal offence